devskrate/devskrate/_posts/1999-06-18-listen-music-in-youtube-in-background-without-premium.md

 ### 2. Using an APK:
 (Educational Purpose Only)

 The are lots of modded apps in the net for using the premium content freely.

-For youtube there is an app called YouTube Vanced and here are it's features..
+###### 1.YouTube Vanced and here are it's features..

 - Block all ads (togglable)
 - Background Playback